jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 for the model (:guilabel:`Applies to`) that the template is created for.

 .. note::
-   In order to find specific fields, multiple levels may need to be navigated in the search results box.
+   To find specific fields, multiple levels may need to be navigated in the search results box.
 Use the :guilabel:`> (right chevron)` and :guilabel:`⬅️ (left arrow)` icons to navigate between the menu levels.

 .. image:: whatsapp/phone-field.png
-   :align: center
    :alt: Searching for the phone field in the search bar.

 Change the :guilabel:`Category` to fit either a :guilabel:`Marketing`,